dusanlazic/fast/README.md

 ## Planned features and goals

 - [ ] Validate configs when starting.
+- [ ] Make some client configuration (e.g. `connect`) immutable after starting.
 - [ ] Handle connection failure with the server and provide a fallback for keeping the flags locally.
 - [ ] Guarantee that every non-duplicate retrieved flag will be submitted.
 - [x] Synchronizing clients with the server.
 - [ ] Verbose flag history (track OLD, DUP, etc.)
-- [ ] Restrict malicious actors from accessing the server.
+- [ ] Restrict malicious actors from accessing the server (password protect).
+- [ ] Support HTTPS to prevent packet sniffing for flags
 - [ ] Readable server logs from player machines.
 - [ ] Stats, alerts, web dashboard, etc.
 - [ ] Optional centralized client integrated with git repository.